matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

 - read the (compact genome) hDAG
 - trim the hDAG to only contain MP trees
 - convert the hDAG to a sequence dag
-- sample from the hDAG without replacement -- currently samples as many trees are in the hDAG
+- unlabel hDAG and sample from it without replacement -- currently samples as many trees as there are in the hDAG
 - perturbs the sampled trees by replacing a subtree with depth `tree_depth/3` by a random tree
 - labels edges by whether they are MP edges are not